The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and

 In Fig.~\ref{fig:cena_examples}, example simulations are shown for $f=0.05$, $Z=2$, and $\beta_\mathrm{EGMF}=15$.
 The direction of the overdensity is well reproduced with the \texttt{UF23-base-Pl} GMF model.
 With the \texttt{KST24-Pl} model, however, coherent deflections are already too large for $Z=2$ (see also Fig.~\ref{fig:ADs}), so that the excess direction is displaced by $\sim25^\circ$ from the observed one for all 20 simulations based on the \texttt{KST24} model.

 The energy dependency of the maximum significance is shown in Fig.~\ref{fig:cena_signi}.
-For all energy thresholds $E_\mathrm{min}\lesssim40\,\mathrm{EeV}$, the maximum significance of the simulations is significantly larger than the observed one~\cite{the_pierre_auger_collaboration_flux_2024} for all GMF models.
-This indicates that the parameterization used for the signal energy dependency ($\propto E^{-2.63}$~\cite{the_pierre_auger_collaboration_flux_2024}, see sec.~\ref{sec:simulation}) does not capture the whole picture and should instead be even harder for this scenario.
+For energy thresholds $E_\mathrm{min}\gtrsim40\,\mathrm{EeV}$, the observed energy dependency is well captured by the simulations.
+For all energy thresholds $E_\mathrm{min}\lesssim40\,\mathrm{EeV}$, however, the maximum significance of the simulations is significantly larger than the observed one~\cite{the_pierre_auger_collaboration_flux_2024} for all GMF models.
+This indicates that the source energy spectrum should be harder than the Auger spectrum that was used to draw the source energies (see sec.~\ref{sec:simulation}), so that there are less events from the source below $40\,\mathrm{EeV}$.
 But, because the significance is too large (making the energy evolution of the excess direction more stable, see Fig.~\ref{fig:cena_AD}) instead of too small, this means that the values $\langle\theta\rangle_\mathrm{min}$ shown in Fig.~\ref{fig:cena_constraints} represent an upper limit, so that the constraints on the parameters placed in this work are conservative.